 On July 1,1976, 12 Fairfield was purchased from Marlboro Street Realty by Dr. Peter E. Pochi, a physician, and his wife, Barbara Pochi.
 On August 14, 1991, they transferred the property into Barbara Pochi’s name.
 On January 25, 1995, she transferred the property back into their joint names, and on the same day, they transferred a 40 percent interest to the Trustees of Boston University.

 On June 30, 1995, 12 Fairfield was purchased from the Pochis and Boston University by Dr. Peter M. Mauch, a physician and professor of radiation oncology at Harvard Medical School.
 In September of 1995, he applied for (and subsequently received) permission to convert the property from a four-family dwelling into a two-family dwelling.
 On May 14, 2014, he transferred the property to himself as trustee of the Peter Mauch Revocable Trust.

-12 Fairfield continued to be assessed as a two-family dwelling in 2020.
+12 Fairfield was assessed as a two-family dwelling in 2023.